-In short, Mr. Harriman put the railroad on a solid foundation and started it on the road to becoming what is today; one of the outstanding railroads in the world which now boasts nearly 10,000 miles of road.
+In short, Mr. Harriman put the railroad on a solid foundation and started it on the road to becoming what is today; one of the outstanding railroads in the world which now boasts over 10,000 miles of road.
 This comprises 8,500 miles of single track main line and more than 1,500 miles of double track.
-In addition there is approximately 4,600 miles of yard tracks and sidings.
+In addition there are approximately 4,700 miles of yard tracks and sidings.

-In addition to the original line from Omaha west, there is another main line from Kansas City to Denver, Colo., then to Cheyenne, Wyo., where it joins the main line from Omaha and continues west.
-At Granger, Wyo., one principal division heads northwest toward Portland, Ore., with tentacles of connecting track throughout the states of Idaho, Montana, Oregon and Washington.
+In addition to the original line from Omaha west, there is another main line from Kansas City to Denver, Colo., then to Borie, west of Cheyenne, Wyo., where it joins the main line from Omaha and continues west.
+At Granger, Wyo., one principal division heads northwest toward Portland, Ore., with tentacles of connecting track throughout the states of Idaho, Montana, Oregon and Washington, including the recently acquired Spokane International Railroad from Spokane to Canadian border.
 One of these branches at Shoshone, Idaho, serves famous Sun Valley.
-At Ogden, another division turns southward to Los Angeles, serving the southern Utah National Parks country (including the Grand Canyon area), southwestward through Nevada at Las Vegas serving mighty Hoover (Boulder) Dam, into the heart of southern California at Los Angeles.
+At Ogden, another division turns southward to Los Angeles, serving the southern Utah National Parks country (including the Grand Canyon area), southwestward through Nevada at Las Vegas serving mighty Hoover Dam, into the heart of southern California at Los Angeles.